monome/dust/docs/jah/step/index.md

 Script options:

 - `last row cuts` - yes or no. If yes row 8 will cut playhead position.
-- `cut ` - yes or no. If yes playhead position cutting will be quantized to one step.
+- `cut quant` - yes or no. If yes playhead position cutting will be quantized to one step.
 - `tempo` - 20-300 BPM.
 - `swing amount` - amount to swing odd steps (0-100%).